Aims and Vision

 Unit AS 2: Diet, Lifestyle and Health.

 This unit requires the study of current research in relation to diet, lifestyle and health including: cardiovascular disease, obesity, diabetes and cancer.
-Eating patterns, energy and energy balance and physical activity guidelines for children and adults are also studied.
+Eating patterns, and energy balance and physical activity guidelines for children and adults are also studied.

 Unit A2 1 Option A: Food Security and Sustainability.